top of page

 Land Stewardship

-1. Equipment, techniques and practice at SAS facility
+1. Equipment, techniques and practice at SAS facility.

-3. Processing the harvest, generally on SSI
+3. Processing the harvest.

-4. Ongoing hunting trip availabilities on the Southern Gulf Islands
+4. Ongoing hunting trip availabilities on the Southern Gulf Islands.

 Equipment and techniques

-The first two sessions are held at the jade farm and set up as general education and preparation for the hunting trip at the end.
 Here we will ready ourselves for the adventure to come.
 Getting started on the best foot is always the best step for success.
 It is a very big decision to make as bow hunting requires a lot of dedication and responsibility.
 Learn the ropes from a host of hunting professionals.
 A wide variety of essential information is shared and discussion encouraged.

 Understanding your equipment – We can identify any modifications needed to make your equipment meet regulation standards and best results for accuracy.